lsemantikon: links for activist

 semantikon: bully pulpit, the semantikon editorial: The Common War Part 1

-I have heard, as everyone has heard, “everything is different now.”
+I have listened, as everyone has likely heard, “everything is different now.”
 Some have even gone so far as to herald the end of irony.
-It’s not the facts of why people say what they are saying (9-11, osama bin laden etc.) –it is the fact that I am expected to respond to a plea that things are different when the results lead to nothing more but the same.
+It’s not the fact of why people say---what they are saying; be it 9-11, Osama Bin Laden etc.–it is the fact that I am expected to respond to a plea that things are different than what has come before.

 Fact: The same god in three books.